tewidis/SICC/markdown/storage_systems_for_cloud.md

         management, sales rank, and product catalog
     * Query model
         - Simple read/write operations to data items identified by a key
-        - Operations do not span multiple data items -> no need for relatiional schema
+        - Operations do not span multiple data items -> no need for relational schema
     * Trusted operational environment
 2. Design goals